-• PWV accuracy: ca. 0.1 mm
+- PWV accuracy: ca. 0.1 mm

 - High time resolution (sec)

 - All sky pointing, 2D capability

 - Autonomous operation

 The median PWV over Paranal is 2.1 mm, with strong seasonal variations (see Fig. 1).
 The fraction of time in which the PWV contents over Paranal is lower than 1 mm is about 10%.
-The PWV value is a user-defined constraint parameter.
+For observations conducted in service mode, the PWV value is a user-defined constraint parameter.

-1.4 Main Remaining Issues for P95
+1.4 Main Remaining Issues

-The re-commissioning of VISIR will continue in March 2015, that is during and after phase 2 for P95.
-For this reason, not all properties of the instrument have been fully characterised and, similarly, the operational procedures have not been finalised at the time of preparation of this manual.
+The re-commissioning and characterisation of VISIR will continue in during 2015.
+For this reason, not all properties of the instrument have been fully characterised and, similarly, the operational procedures have not been fully finalised.
 Especially the following items are still pending:

 - The default positioning of the source, and the setting of the WCS (world coordinate system) as described in § 5.3 have not been defined conclusively.
 Therefore, observers should assume that for imaging the source is by default centred in the upper left quadrant by the night astronomer or telescope operator because standard chopping to the North and nodding to the East is assumed.
-If this is not the case, this must be specifically mentioned in the readme during phase 2. - Sensitivities have not been measured for all instrument modes yet or are based on only a few measurements.
-The preliminary values given in this manual are likely to change and with it the optimal observing parameters (e.g. the chopping frequency). - The spectrometer is not completely focussed due to a mechanical problem with the focussing mechanism.
-This problem can only be solved during the next intervention.
+If this is not the case, this must be specifically mentioned in the README during phase 2. - Sensitivities have not been measured for all instrument modes yet or are based on only a few measurements.
+The preliminary values given in this manual are likely to change and with it the optimal observing parameters (e.g. the chopping frequency).